OfficeDev/Office-Add-in-samples/Samples/excel-open-in-teams/README.md

     ![Screenshot of Contoso web app with Products button on the ribbon](./images/contoso-web-app.png)

 1. Choose the **Products** button on the ribbon.
-1. You will be prompted for a user account and password.
+1. You will be prompted to sign in.
 Sign in with a user name and password from your Microsoft 365 account.
+    > Note: You may also be prompted to consent to the app permissions.
+You'll need to consent before the app can continue successfully.

     The product sales page is displayed.

     ![Screenshot of Contoso web app listing rows of data with product name, quarter 1, quarter 2, quarter 3, and quarter 4 sales numbers](./images/contoso-web-app-product-data.png)